No products in the cart.

 sketch art of hand exercises with thumb outstretched to side and crossed over

 Place your hands in your lap and interlace your fingers.
-Then stretch your affected arm palm-side up.
-You should feel this stretch all the way up your inner arm.
+Then, turn your affected palm to face upward.
+If you straighten your elbows, you will feel this stretch in your forearm and even some in the upper arm.
 Hold this stretch for 20 seconds and release.
 Then, repeat on the other side.

 4. Wrist Stretch